Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Lyapunov-Based Problem Transformation

-where $C_s(t)=\sum_{m=1}^{M}C_m(t)$ is the total cost of all IoTDs at time slot $t$, and $V$ denotes a control coefficient to balance the total cost and the queue stability.
-Next, we provide an upper bound of the \textit{drift-plus-penalty}, as stated in Theorem~\ref{the:drift-plus-penalty}.
+where $C_s(t)=\sum_{m=1}^{M}C_m(t)$ is the total cost of all ISDs at time slot $t$, and $V$ is a control parameter to trade off the total cost and the queue stability.
+Next, we provide an upper bound on the \textit{drift-plus-penalty}, as stated in Theorem~\ref{the:drift-plus-penalty}.

 \begin{theorem} For all $t$ and all possible queue backlogs $\boldsymbol{\Theta}(t)$, the drift-plus-penalty is upper bounded as \begin{sequation} \end{sequation}

 where $W=\frac{1}{2}\max \left\{\left(\bar{E_{u1}}\right)^2,\left(E_{u1}^{\max}-\bar{E_{u1}}\right)^2\right\}+\frac{1}{2} \max \left\{\left(\bar{E_{u2}}\right)^2,\left(E_{u2}^{\max}-\bar{E_{u2}}\right)^2\right\}$ is a finite constant. \end{theorem}